-Consentry is a privacy centric solution for businesses, employers and organisations to assist business continuity through a pandemic, enable a healthier workforce and provide a safer work environment.
-Consentry is a collaboration between UK‐based digi.me Limited (“digi.me”) and Netherlands‐based DutchSec B.V. operating under its brand name DTACT (“DTACT”).
+Consentry is a privacy centric solution, firstly for businesses, employers and organisations to assist business continuity through a pandemic, enabling a healthier workforce and providing a safer work environment and secondly for individuals by enabling prompt and reliable delivery of COVID-19 or other test kit results to an individual’s device and the production of test result certificates.
+Consentry is a collaboration between UK-based digi.me Limited (“digi.me”) and Netherlands-based DutchSec B.V. operating under its brand name DTACT (“DTACT”).

 The Client Application enables a Client User to create a private, secure and encrypted personal data vault on his iOS or Android device.
 The Client User can input and store self-assessment information, create a location diary by QR code check-in/check-out, pass anonymised data to the Portal database and receive private alerts if suspected of coming into contact with infected co-workers, visitors etc.

 The Consentry dashboard enables an Organisation to monitor the work environment by aggregating anonymised data received from each Client User’s Consentry Client Application.
 The dashboard then provides decision-enabling trends such as the number of employees showing virus symptoms, actually infected or exposed to an infected person and identify potential hotspots within physical facilities.
 Businesses can then proactively take both preventative and reactive actions based on the insights gathered such as providing information so that only the relevant staff need to self-isolate and undergo testing or for the business to arrange for a particular location to be closed/deep cleaned

 Consentry is provided to an Organisation on a Software as a Service (SaaS) basis.
 The contractual relationship for that Organisation is with the legal entity that has sold the Organisation the SaaS, either digi.me or it subsidiary, digi.me B.V. based in the Netherlands.